 There is now clear evidence that certain chemical pollutants in our environment can have negative consequences for the health and function of an ecosystem including the physiology of the animals which inhabit it.
 For both wildlife (aquatic and terrestrial), and humans, there is substantial evidence that environmental pollutants can affect the physiology and behaviour of an individual.

 The main focus of my research is examining how exposure to chemicals in the environment, at different life stages, can affect long-term health and fitness.
-While my research has many applications I am particularly interested in effects of environmental chemical exposure on reproductive physiology.
+While my research has many applications I am particularly interested in effects of environmental chemical exposure on reproductive neuroendocrinology and physiology.

 In our modern world, humans are exposed to a plethora of environmental chemicals.
 For some chemicals, there is concern that they can mimic or block normal hormone function in the body.
 These chemicals have therefore be called 'endocrine disrupting chemicals' (EDCs).
 Although many epidemiologial studies in humans have suggested that exposure to EDCs during pregnancy may have implications for normal fetal development, the mecahnisms which may underly this are unclear and at present we lack the tools to answer definitive questions regarding the risks of chemical exposure during pregnancy in humans.
 This is because we are exposed to many chemicals everyday, not just a single chemical, which makes determining risk particularly difficult.